 Graduates of the Bachelor of Arts in Humanities degree program at the Tulane School of Professional Advancement will develop critical oral communication, analysis, and writing skills to prepare for a wide range of contemporary work environments and professions.
-Humanities students gain the opportunity to engage in the interdisciplinary study of complementary fields, such as English literature, history, religious studies, linguistics, music, visual and performing arts, and philosophy.
+Humanities students gain the opportunity to engage in the interdisciplinary study of complementary fields, such as English literature, religious studies, linguistics, music, visual and performing arts, and philosophy.

 When you join the Humanities program at SoPA, you’ll broaden your depth of knowledge by creating a plan of study catered to your professional goals and interests.
 Benefit from Tulane University’s long-standing foundation in the liberal arts, with expansive course offerings available in the humanities, sciences, and social sciences.

 Expand Your Interdisciplinary Skills With a Versatile Degree

 With a humanities degree from SoPA, you can engage in complex issues and customize your learning experience with complementary fields of study through our diverse course availability on-campus.
 With intimate class sizes and a diverse group of peers, you’ll build dynamic communication and critical thinking skills that can translate to success in a variety of work environments.

 Humanities majors are prepared for a variety of professions that require critical thinking skills and the ability to gather, analyze, and communicate information through writing.
 Graduates may pursue careers in consulting, journalism, publishing, marketing, advertising, sales, education, museum curation, non-profit management, public service, and research.
 Humanities students are also prepared to pursue graduate work in law, business, education, library science, public policy, or arts and sciences.

 - SoPA humanities alumni have held a range of positions, including the following: